wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 * [utoronto-949.txt.gz](http://pi.library.yorku.ca/dspace/bitstream/handle/10315/10024/utoronto-949.txt.gz)
 * [york-call-number.txt.gz](http://pi.library.yorku.ca/dspace/bitstream/handle/10315/10024/york-call-number.txt.gz)

-They are all compressed with `gzip` so you will need to uncompress each before it can be used, for example:
+They are all compressed with `gzip` so you will need to uncompress each before it can be used.
+For example:

     $ gunzip utoronto-949.txt.gz